abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 in the context of cultivation of the meditations on loving-kindness.
 When ill will, anger, aversion, irritation, and negativity arise, there should be an immediate flag going up in the mind that says, “Aha, this is a hindrance.”
-Not, “That schmuck; how could they do that?”
+Not, “That schmuck.
+How could they do that?”
 That’s the immediate belief in a construct of negativity, rather than a sense of, “Oh, this is a hindrance; now how do I deal with it?”